Shikhasault/Afternoonrepo/README.md

 # Afternoonrepo
-This is going to be first git class. <br> Author- Shikha
+This is going to be first git class. <br> Author- Shikha Jaryal